isomerpages/mas-moneysense/_buy-now-pay-later/3 Traps to Avoid When You Go Shopping.md

 pay by instalments at some point in our lives, such as for our home.</p>
 <p>The key is to keep your purchases to what you can afford because instalment
 plans are loans and do not reduce the cost of your purchases.
-It may be an “interest-fee” way to make that unexpected purchase but if you miss any payment, there will be late fees or charges (making the purchase even more expensive).</p>
+It may be an “interest-free” way to make that unexpected purchase but if you miss any payment, there will be late fees or charges (making the purchase even more expensive).</p>
 <p>Unless you are certain you can and will repay on schedule, it is better